Nurture and Behaviour Support Mentor

 Empower.
 Encourage.
 Inspire.

-Are you a calm, caring, and dedicated individual who believes every child deserves the chance to succeed?
 We’re seeking a Nurture and Behaviour Support Mentor to join a supportive and inclusive specialist school near Bury St Edmunds, Suffolk.

 In this fulfilling role, you’ll work alongside teachers and therapists to support young people with Social, Emotional and Mental Health (SEMH) needs, Autism Spectrum Disorder (ASD), and other additional learning challenges.
 Your role will be to help children feel safe, valued, and motivated, both in the classroom and beyond, enabling them to reach their full potential.